 In conducting our investment activities, we believe that we benefit from the significant scale and resources of our Adviser and its affiliates.
-We have operated as a BDC since we began our investment activities in July 2011, and we are currently one of the largest BDCs by total assets.
+We have operated our business as a BDC since we began our investment activities in July 2011, and we are currently one of the largest BDCs by total assets.

-The companies in which we invest use our capital to support organic growth, acquisitions, market or product expansion and recapitalizations (including restructurings).
-We invest in first-lien debt, second-lien debt, mezzanine and unsecured debt and equity and other investments.
+The companies in which we invest use our capital to support organic growth, acquisitions, market or product expansion and recapitalizations.
+We invest in first-lien debt, second-lien debt, mezzanine debt and equity and other investments.
 Our first-lien debt may include stand-alone first-lien loans; "last out" first-lien loans, which are loans that have a secondary priority behind super-senior "first out" first-lien loans; "unitranche" loans, which are loans that combine features of first-lien, second-lien and mezzanine debt, generally in a first-lien position; and secured corporate bonds with similar features to these categories of first-lien loans.
 Our second-lien debt may include secured loans, and, to a lesser extent, secured corporate bonds, with a secondary priority behind first-lien debt.

-As of December 31, 2015, based on fair value our portfolio consisted of 88.2% first-lien debt investments, 8.1% second-lien debt investments, 1.9% mezzanine and unsecured debt investments and 1.8% equity and other investments.
-Approximately 95.3% of our debt investments based on fair value as of December 31, 2015 are floating rate in nature (when including investment specific hedges), with 94.2% of these subject to interest rate floors, which we believe helps act as a portfolio-wide hedge against inflation.
+As of March 31, 2015, based on fair value, our portfolio consisted of 90.1% first-lien debt investments, 7.8% second-lien debt investments, 1.0% mezzanine debt investments, and 1.1% equity and other investments.
+Approximately 96.5% of our debt investments as of March 31, 2015 are floating rate in nature, subject to interest rate floors, which we believe helps act as a portfolio-wide hedge against inflation.
+As of March 31, 2015 and December 31, 2014, we had investments in 35 and 34 portfolio companies, respectively.
+As of March 31, 2015, our average investment size in each of our portfolio companies was approximately \$38.0 million.
+We expect that no single investment will represent more than 15% of our total investment portfolio.

-As of December 31, 2015, our portfolio was invested across 20 different industries.
-The largest industries in our portfolio as of December 31, 2015 were business services and healthcare, which represented, as a percentage of our portfolio, 21.2%, and 18.0%, respectively, based on fair value.
-As of December 31, 2015, we had investments in 46 portfolio companies.
-As of December 31, 2015, our average investment size in each of our portfolio companies was approximately \$32 million based on fair value.
-As of December 31, 2015, the largest single investment based on fair value represented 4.9% of our total investment portfolio.
+As of March 31, 2015, our portfolio was invested across 18 different industries.
+The largest industries in our portfolio as of March 31, 2015 were healthcare and pharmaceuticals, business services, and financial services, which represented, as a percentage of our portfolio, 16.2%, 10.5% and 10.3%, respectively, based on fair value.
+See "Portfolio Companies" for more information on our portfolio as of March 31, 2015.